underwater/hotchocolate/website2/docs/hotchocolate/fetching-data/resolver.md

 ## Defining a resolver

 A resolver is a function that takes zero or many arguments and returns one value.
 The simplest resolver to write is a resolver that takes zero arguments and returns a simple value type (e.g., a string).
 For simplicity, we will do precisely that in our first example.
 Creating a resolver named `Say` with no arguments, which returns just a static string value `Hello World!`.

-> **Note:** Every single code example will be shown in three different approaches, annotation-based (previously known as pure code-first), code-first, and schema-first.
-However, they will always result in the same outcome on a GraphQL schema perspective and internally in Hot Chocolate.
-All three approaches have their pros and cons and can be combined when needed with each other.
-If you would like to learn more about the three approaches in Hot Chocolate, click on [Coding Approaches](../api-reference/coding-approaches.md).

 ### Basic resolver example